brooksbp/ghost/README.md

     $ ./ghost -h
         -help, -h

+        --playlist=
+            PLS file to play (typically for internet streaming) once application loads.

         --library-dir=
             Path to directiory that contains all your audio files.

         --user-data-dir=
             Path to directiory that is used to store user data.

 /Preferences - preferences file in JSON format.
 Don't modify while app is running!